SpunBlue/FNF-Blueberry-Engine/Wiki Backups/ModCreation.md

 	* "week" is the number of the week.
 This can be any number greater than 6.
 However, the number isn't important and can just be made -1 if you so choose.
 	* "icon" is the name of the character that will be used as the icon for the week.
 This should match the name of the character or the character's JSON file in the "characters" directory minus the JSON prefix.
 	* "color" is the color that will be displayed on the Background.
+	* "disablePreload" disables Mod Preloading, good for when your mod is too big and consumes too much memory, Preloading is enabled by default.

 Once you have created your JSON file, you will need to place it in the "weeks" directory.
 If you are creating a mod, this directory should be located in the "data/weeks" directory.